-For information regarding School of Graduate Studies and Research policies on grading, view the Graduate Catalog: www.iup.edu/gradcatalog
+For information regarding graduate policies on grading, view the Graduate Catalog: https://catalog.iup.edu/index.php

 Throughout the program, students will be evaluated on their knowledge and skills and their ability to meet important non-academic technical standards and professional dispositions (sometimes referred to as essential functions in the workplace).
 In addition, students must adhere to the ASHA Code of Ethics, and pass the National Examination in Speech-Language Pathology in order to qualify for ASHA certification and state licensing.
 Students are advised to be fully aware of the procedures and requirements of the Graduate School regarding grading, continuation in a program, disciplinary regulations, and academic honesty.